mmvpm/MergeCopy/README.md

 # MergeCopy

 MergeCopy is a lightweight macOS menu bar utility for collecting and consolidating text snippets from your clipboard.
+It's designed to simplify gathering context for AI models.

 ## How It Works

 The GIF below demonstrates the main workflow: activating recording mode, copying text from multiple sources, and then merging it all into the clipboard with a single click.

 *[GIF placeholder]*

-## Download

-You can download the latest version of `MergeCopy` app from the [GitHub Releases page](https://github.com/mmvpm/MergeCopy/releases).
-Just download the `.zip` archive from the latest release, unpack it, and move `MergeCopy` to your Applications folder.

 ## Menu Options